Ascentul/Ascentul/docs/USER_GUIDE.md

 ### Onboarding

 **Q: How do I restart the tutorial?**
-A: Clear browser data or look for "Reset Tutorial" in settings (if available).
+A: Clear browser data to reset the tutorial.
+Alternatively, check Settings for a "Reset Tutorial" option.

 **Q: Can I skip the tutorial?**
 A: Yes, click "Skip tutorial" at any step.